yiziz/react-texteditable/README.md

     render: function(){
       return <TextEditable
-                text={this.state.text} // nodeValue of the editable div disabled={false}       // use true to disable edition onChange={this.handleChange} // handle nodeValue change
+                text={this.state.text} // textContent of the editable div disabled={false}       // use true to disable edition onChange={this.handleChange} // handle textContent change
               />
     }
   });